-The United States ranks 11th in economic freedom, according to the 2017 Economic Freedom of the World Report published by Canadas Fraser Institute.
-The research provides important lessons about economic nationalism, which has reemerged as a populist force both in the U.S. and elsewhere around the world.
+The United States now ranks 11th in economic freedom, according to the new 2017 Economic Freedom of the World Report published by Canada’s Fraser Institute.
+The research provides important lessons about “economic nationalism,” which has re-emerged as a populist force both in the United States and elsewhere around the world.

 Hong Kong and Singapore are once again the most economically free, followed by New Zealand, Switzerland, Ireland, the United Kingdom, Mauritius, Georgia, Australia, and Estonia.
-The U.S. tied with Canada.
+The United States is tied with Canada.

 |Lawrence J. McQuillan is Senior Fellow and Director of the Center on Entrepreneurial Innovation at the Independent Institute, and author of the Independent book, California Dreaming: Lessons on How to Solve America's Public Pension Crisis.|

 |Lauren Tcheau is a Policy Researcher at the Independent Institute|

 In California Dreaming, Lawrence J. McQuillan pulls back the curtains covering this unfunded liability crisis.
 He describes the true extent of the problem, explains the critical factors that are driving public pension debt sky-high, and exposes the perverse incentives of lawmakers and pension officials that reward them for not fixing the problem and letting it escalate.